chachoumancentria/CybersecurityAndDataPrivacy/BookingSystem-Phase4/cookiepolicy.md

-# Cookie Policy
+# Cookie Policy — CentriaCyber Booking System

+**Effective date:** December 18, 2025

-## 1. What Are Cookies
+## 1. What are cookies?

-Cookies are small text files stored on your device to ensure proper website functionality.
+Cookies are small text files placed on your device when you visit websites.
+They help the Site remember preferences, enable core functionality, and provide analytics.

-## 2. Cookies We Use
+## 2. Types of cookies we use

-This website uses only **essential cookies**, such as:

-* Session cookies for authentication
-* Security-related cookies

-No tracking, advertising, or analytics cookies are used.
+- **Essential cookies:** Required for the Site to function (e.g., session management, authentication).
+These cannot be disabled if you want to use core features.
+- **Preference cookies:** Remember choices you make (language, display preferences).
+- **Analytics cookies:** Help us understand how visitors interact with the Site so we can improve features and performance (e.g., page views, navigation patterns).
+- **Advertising cookies (if applicable):** May be used by third parties to deliver targeted adverts.
+We do not serve targeted advertising directly from the Site.

-## 3. Legal Basis
+## 3. First-party vs Third-party cookies

-Essential cookies are used based on legitimate interest and do not require explicit consent under GDPR.
+Some cookies are set directly by CentriaCyber (first-party).
+We may also allow third parties (analytics providers, embedded widgets) to set cookies; their use is governed by those third parties’ policies.

-## 4. Managing Cookies
+## 4. Managing cookies & consent

-You can configure your browser to block cookies.
-However, doing so may prevent you from using the booking system correctly.
+- **Browser controls:** Most browsers let you refuse or delete cookies via settings.
+Note that blocking essential cookies may break Site functionality.
+- **Cookie banner / consent controls:** Where required by law, the Site will ask for consent to use non-essential cookies.
+You can change your consent preferences via the Site’s cookie settings (if available) or your browser.
+- **Opting out of analytics:** If we use third-party analytics, opt-out links or instructions will be provided when required.

+## 5. Retention
+Cookie durations vary: session cookies expire when you close your browser; persistent cookies remain for a fixed period (days, months, or years) depending on their purpose.

-## 5. Changes to This Policy
+## 6. Changes to cookie usage

-These policies may be updated.
-Changes will take effect once published on this page.
+We may update our cookie use to reflect new features or legal requirements.
+Notices of material changes will appear on the Site.

-## 6. Contact
+## 7. Contact

-For any questions regarding these policies, please contact the system administrator.
+For questions about our Cookie Policy or to request more information: privacy@centriacyber.example (replace with your official contact).